 Unfortunately, if you’re transferring from a school that works on a quarterly system, you could lose credits when applying to a school that operates on a semester basis.
 In this situation, many colleges will allow a split credit that equals .667 credits for each unit hour completed.
 An easy way of understanding this is that for every course credit you completed on the quarter system, multiply it by .667, and you have the amount of units that are eligible to transfer to a semester system.

 Past Credits Earned May Not Help

-For some people, their first attempt at college could have happened year, or even decades, ago.
-If that is the case, some courses may have to be retaken.
+For some people, their first attempt at college could have happened a year or even decades ago.
+In this case some courses may need to be retaken.
 The majority of universities enforce a time limit for transfer credits, but those stipulations vary by school.
-Also, having long gaps in your educational pursuits means the institutions many no longer exist, certain courses could be obsolete due to changing philosophies and technology, and in many cases, it can be better for you to start from scratch to make certain that you’re fully prepared for your chosen career.
+Also, having long gaps in your educational pursuits means the institutions many no longer exist, certain courses could be obsolete due to changing philosophies and technology, and in many cases it can be better for you to start from scratch to make certain that you’re fully prepared for your chosen career.